 TERMINATION Ending relationships can be difficult.
 Therefore, it is important to have a termination process in order to achieve some closure.
 The appropriate length of the termination depends on the length and intensity of the treatment.
 I may terminate treatment after appropriate discussion with you and a termination process if I determine that the psychotherapy is not being effectively used or if you are in default on payment.
 I will not terminate the therapeutic relationship without first discussing and exploring the reasons and purpose of terminating.
-If therapy is terminated for any reason or you request another therapist, I will provide you with a referral for treatment.
+If therapy is terminated for any reason or you request another therapist, I will provide you with a list of qualified psychotherapists to treat you.
 You may also choose someone on your own or from another referral source.